anas23-s/github_trends-with-airflow-bigquery/README.md

 # GitHub Trends with Airflow and BigQuery
 ## Overview
-This project demonstrates a data pipeline that aggregates daily statistics about GitHub repositories.
-It pulls data from public datasets for Hacker News and GitHub, processes it, and pushes the aggregated results into a new joint table every day.
+This project integrates **Apache Airflow** with **Google BigQuery** to automate the aggregation of daily statistics from GitHub repositories and **Hacker News**.
+The workflow runs on Airflow using a Dockerized environment and leverages BigQuery for data storage and analysis.

 ## Important Information